-What Are Frankincense And Myrrh?
+What Are Frankincense and Myrrh?
+The Wise-Men Gifts Explained

 You've probably heard that frankincense and myrrh were two of the gifts brought to the Baby Jesus by the Three Wise Men, along with gold.
 But what are they?
 Are they used today?
 We have the answers.